jlam55555/hmmos/notes/boot.md

 the configurable `KERNEL_LOAD_ADDR`.
 Later we can parse and load an ELF file, but this is simpler to get started.

+## Bootloader stages

+i.e., navigating the bootloader code

+1. MBR: first sector, operates in real-mode
+2. stage1.5: remaining real-mode code, loaded into memory by the MBR
+3. stage2: (32-bit) protected-mode code, can call into C code (may jump into unreal-mode to call BIOS functions)

 ## Bootloader TODO
 Rough order, may need additional steps.
 Roughly based on the list from [Rolling your own